 Starting Painkiller Addiction Treatment

 In the Houston addiction treatment programs, clients can begin by getting intensive, focused care.
-Painkiller addiction treatment typically includes detox because of the withdrawal symptoms, so the first stage of treatment will generally be at an inpatient center.
+Painkiller addiction treatment typically includes prescription drug detox because of the withdrawal symptoms, so the first stage of treatment will generally be at an inpatient center.
 Afterward, clients will generally begin the rest of the rehab process.

 During painkiller addiction treatment, clients get counseling for their addiction.
 Individual counseling helps clients learn about the basis of their addiction and underlying conditions that influence their substance abuse.
 In group therapy, clients will gain peer support as they share experiences and advice.